strangerstudios/pmpro-getresponse/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .1.1 -
+* Removed some unused code.
+* Fixed ping check on the settings page.

 = .1 =
 * Initial version.